Planning your loft conversion

 The first step to creating your perfect loft conversion is to ask yourself the question: “What do I want to use this space for?”
 Perhaps you want to increase the size of your home by adding a new bedroom and bathroom; you might want to install a new home office, or maybe it’s time the children had a games room.
 Whatever it is, the primary thing is to understand exactly what your goals are for the space, how you want it to look, and any specific details you might want to include.

 The third step is to have your architectural drawings produced.
 One of our RIBA qualified architects will draw up a set of technical drawings for your new loft conversion.
 You will be able to liaise with the architect directly to chat about your ideal design for your loft conversion.
-Once your architectural plans and structural calculations have been completed, you’re ready for the work to begin!
+Once your architectural plans and structural calculations have been completed and the necessary planning approval has been obtained, you’re ready for the work to begin!

 This is a great option for a smaller loft conversion such as a bedroom or study where adequate height is available within the existing loft space.
 Velux loft conversions involve keeping the original style of the roof and installing Velux roof lights.
 Depending on the head height of your loft, we will determine if the Velux conversion is achievable.